heec12/heec12.github.io/aboutme.md

 title: About me
 ---

-My name is Hee Choi, and I am currently a postdoctoral fellow at Georgia Tech in [Dr. Shi Joyce Sim's research group](https://simlab.eas.gatech.edu/).
+My name is Hee Choi, and I am currently a postdoctoral fellow at Georgia Tech working with [Dr. Shi Joyce Sim](https://joycesim.github.io/).

 I am a geodynamicist interested in early Earth.
 I am also interested in how advances in AI and computational tools can benefit the geoscience community, including developing methods for automated analysis of large-scale numerical simulations and defining the compositional space using Bayesian Inference.